TheBeeArr/beearr-tiles-and-tools/README.md

 ![1](https://github.com/TheBeeArr/beearr-tiles-and-tools/blob/4abe9f6f3161f957f41b340a09cd46b7fcdc1760/Images/hedge.gif)
 ![2](https://github.com/TheBeeArr/beearr-tiles-and-tools/blob/4abe9f6f3161f957f41b340a09cd46b7fcdc1760/Images/hvacfence.gif)

+Remember to use the Ctrl Key to draw the SE corner manually.
+(It is the same as the 'post' tile in the old tool.)

 ### Double Gates
 You are now able to place double gates on fences that support them!
 Holding the Alt Key when drawing fences should begin to draw the first gate tile; continue holding the alt key as you place the adjacent tile.